[HISTORY: Adopted by the Bloomfield Board of Health as indicated in article histories. Amendments noted where applicable.]

 Caregivers are responsible for the following:

-Obtaining the prior written approval of the owner of any property, including the property upon which the caregiver resides, to which the caregiver requires access to provide colony care;
+Obtaining the prior approval of the owner of any property, including the property upon which the caregiver resides, to which the caregiver requires access to provide colony care;

 Caregivers are required to feed the cats in their colonies as part of properly managing the colonies.
 As part of this requirement, caregivers must: